peetw/foundation_postgres/database_security.md

 ## SSL

-To use SSL, ``server.key`` and ``server.crt`` must be generated and kept inside the data directory, and the ``ssl`` parameter must be set to on.
+Verify if SSL is enabled using ``pg_config --configure``

-**OpenSSL** must also be installed on the server.
+To use SSL, ``server.key`` and ``server.crt`` must be generated and kept inside the data directory, and the ``ssl`` parameter in _postgresql.conf_ must be set to on. **OpenSSL** must also be installed on the server.
 To perform certificate authentication, ``root.crt`` and ``root.crl`` are also required in the data directory.

 ## Password authentication

-MD5 or password authentication can be used, password hashes are store on the server is ``pg_shadow``.
+MD5 or password authentication can be used.
+MD5 is prefered since password will send passwords in clear text.
+MD5 password hashes are stored on the server in ``pg_shadow``.
 A user can use a ``.pgpass`` file in their Bash profile to store username & password.
-EDB Postgres Advanced Server provides a password policy manager.

 ## LDAP Authentication